Get food help

 3SquaresVT and Crop Cash: Shop with 3SquaresVT at more than 40 farmers markets in Vermont.
 Up to $10 of your 3SquaresVT benefits can be doubled in Crop Cash to purchase fruits, veggies and edible plants!
 This means $10 in 3SquaresVT buys $20 in local food (once per market day) when you visit a farmers market.
 Visit multiple markets each week to maximize your benefit.
 Visit NOFA-VT’s website to find a farmers market near you!

-Food for children during the summer +
+Food for children +

 2 girls eating lunch at a cafeteria table

-If you’re pregnant, a caregiver, or a parent with a child under five, you may be eligible for WIC.
+WIC: If you’re pregnant, a caregiver, or a parent with a child under five, you may be eligible for WIC.
 WIC stands for Women, Infants and Children (but you don’t have to be a woman to apply if you are raising young kids).
 WIC gives you access to healthy foods, nutrition education and counseling, breastfeeding support, and referrals to other support services.
 To find out more and get help applying, visit WIC’s website or text ‘VTWIC’ to 855-11.
 Families who receive 3SquaresVT benefits are automatically eligible for WIC.

 Food for older Vermonters (60+) +